datastax/astrapy/README.md

 uv sync --dev --active
 ```

-Then, with the desired virtual env active, you will simply run e.g. `uv run pytest [...]`.
+Then, with the desired virtual env active, you will run e.g. `uv run --active pytest [...]`.

 Most make targets will also support running in the named virtual env:
 assuming you activated a certain virtual env, you can run e.g.: `make format VENV=true`.